 In the metaphor of a network being a car, today’s networks are childrens’ pedal cars guided from behind by an attentive parent, whereas ANIMA wants them to be like a self-driving taxi.

 Nevertheless, the long-term vision for ANIMA is broader than its published standards and short-term standardization goals.
 Much like the near term focus for most cars is rapidly improving driver-assist systems, the autonomic networking infrastructure (ANI) as defined in the recent ANIMA RFCs is intended to provide the foundational building blocks.
 These building blocks are meant to fit seamlessly with existing network and SDN/OAM designs and to improve their managerial metrics such as simplicity, reliability and security.
 Likewise, the ANI allows designers to more easily embed automation into network devices whenever there is a need.
-It is worth noting that today, unlike in the past, it is economic to provide enough computing power in network elements to support autonomy. .
+It is worth noting that today, unlike in the past, it is economic to provide enough computing power in network elements to support autonomy.

-What Can the Autonomic Networking Infrastructure Do for You ?
+What can the Autonomic Networking Infrastructure do for You ?

 Instead of jumping directly into explanation of how the ANI works, let’s first give a simple example of what the operator experience of a typical simple ANI network could be.